Statement of Purpose

 Suspension of Library Privileges

-Borrowing privileges are suspended when fines reach $6.00 for adult patrons, $3.00 for children, or when materials have been overdue for two (2) months or more.
-For the purpose of this policy, all items not returned at the time a Letter of Suspension is issued shall be construed as “lost” and subject to replacement charges Failure to pay for lost or damaged materials will result in the suspension of library privileges.
+Borrowing privileges are suspended have reached the billing status as determined by the Minerva Library Consortium.
+For the purpose of this policy, all items not returned at the time a bill is issued shall be construed as “lost” and subject to replacement charges.
+Failure to pay for lost or damaged materials will result in the suspension of library privileges.
 Delinquent borrowers may not borrow, renew, or reserve items or request interlibrary loans until materials are either returned and fines are paid or compensation for the materials is made.

-When a patron damages material beyond repair, loses material, or does not return material, he or she must pay to replace the item(s).
+When a patron damages material beyond repair, loses material, or does not return material, they must pay to replace the item(s).
 For items in print, replacement costs are confirmed with the lending institution.
-For out of print items, replacement costs follow either follow a set schedule if they are loaned through Maine InfoNet (see Appendix E) or by the lending library, if loaned by a library outside of the consortium.
-All such items must be paid for by a check made out to the lending library and given to the Thomas Memorial Library.
+For out of print items, replacement costs either follow a set schedule if they are loaned through Maine InfoNet or by the lending library, if loaned by a library outside of the consortium.
 Failure to pay for lost or damaged materials will result in the suspension of library privileges.
 Delinquent borrowers may not borrow, renew, or reserve items or request interlibrary loans until materials are either returned or compensation for the materials is made.
-Return to top.
+If the library is directly billed by another library for an item and pays the fine to the lending institution, the patron is responsible for all replacement costs to the library and their account is suspended until all fines are paid, return of the item will no longer clear any fees that have been assessed.